Elckarow/Better-EMR-Phone/docs/config.rst

 ``data = {...}``
     A dictionnary mapping a name to a callable.
 Each \*character\* has an entry (their key) containing these values in the ``phone.data`` dictionnary.
 When the entry is created, the callables are called without arguments, and the values are set. tl;dr ``collections.defaultdict``
-    The following keys are defined in the dictionnary:
+    The following keys are documented:

     * ``"call_history"``
     * ``"group_chats"``